Apps are a vital part of the Shoplazza ecosystem and can be divided into two main categories: Public Apps and Private Apps.

 - Merchant Deletes the Application

-- If the merchant no longer requires the application, they can delete it.
-The application will become unavailable, and any access tokens associated with the application will be invalidated.
+- The application will become unavailable, and any access tokens associated with the application will be invalidated.

 Comparison of Differences Between the Two